Highest annual price growth in history

 Tenant Security: The tenancy agreement may be concluded for a definite term, or an indefinite term, or until the occurrence of a certain condition defined in the agreement.
 The landlord must give a termination notice to the tenant prior to the expiration date of the contract.

-Economy recovering rapidly, labour market improvingHungary’s economic recovery is moving forward at a pace that is “among the fastest in the European Union (EU)”, noted the country’s Finance Minister Mihaly Varga.
-Real GDP is forecast to rise by 6.3% this year, according to the European Commission.
-During 2020, the economy declined by 5%, its biggest contraction since 2009.
+Robust economic growth, soaring inflationHungary’s economic recovery is moving forward at a pace that is “among the fastest in the European Union (EU)”, noted the country’s Finance Minister Mihaly Varga, registering a real GDP growth rate of 7.1% in 2021.
+During 2020, the economy declined by 5%, its biggest contraction since 2009 due to the Covid-19 pandemic.

 Since coming to power in 2010, Hungary’s nationalist prime minister Victor Orbán has concentrated power and media organs in his hands, and regularly clashes with Brussels over migration and rule-of-law issues.